José Prat (anarchist): Biography

 By this time, Prat was recognised as one of the most seasoned anarchist theoreticians of his time, alongside Joan Montseny.
 From October 1903 to September 1905, Prat published the bi-monthly magazine Natura, which published works by anarchists from throughout Europe.
 In 1906, Prat began translating works about syndicalism.
 He translated titles including Enrique Leone's El sindicalismo and Luis Fabbri's Anarquismo y socialismo.
 In 1908 and 1909, he published harsh critiques of reformist socialism and the Socialist International (IS), which he denounced as "bourgeois", in a series of article in Solidaridad Obrera.
 In the anarchist publication Tierra y Libertad, he pressed the trade union Workers' Solidarity (SO) to break away from the leadership of the Spanish Socialist Workers' Party (PSOE) and to instead take a revolutionary anarchist stance of direct action and class conflict.

-By 1910, Prat's anarcho-syndicalist theories had been taken up by the SO, which was reorganised into the National Confederation of Labour.
+By 1910, Prat's anarcho-syndicalist theories had been taken up by the SO, which was reorganised into the National Confederation of Labour (CNT).
 His view that trade union strength needed to be built up through localised industrial actions before declaring a general strike was taken up by the Sabadell Labour Federation (FOS), although during the first years of the 1910s, other sections of the CNT frequently declared general strikes at every opportunity.
 Prat also argued that a revolutionary general strike could only be successful if the peasantry was incorporated into the trade union movement.

 Prat died in Barcelona on 17 July 1932.